Christopher Mintz-Plasse: Career

-When auditioning for the part of Fogell in his film debut Superbad, he had no professional head shots and instead took one with his camera phone.
+When auditioning for the part of Fogell in his film debut Superbad, he had no professional headshots and instead took one with his camera phone.
 Because he was 17 at the time and still a minor, his mother was required by law to be on set while he filmed his sex scene in the movie.
 Upon release, the film earned critical and commercial success, with many critics citing Mintz-Plasse's performance as a highlight; he received a nomination for the MTV Movie Award for Best Breakthrough Performance.

 In 2008, Mintz-Plasse next appeared with Paul Rudd and Seann William Scott in David Wain's film Role Models as Augie Farques, a nerdy teenager obsessed with medieval live-action role-playing games.
 He also made a small guest appearance on an episode of David Wain's internet series, Wainy Days.
 He then starred in Harold Ramis's film Year One, as a comedic version of the biblical figure Isaac.
-He also appeared in a short film titled The Tale of RJ which ended up becoming the basis for the television series The Hard Times of RJ Berger.
+He also appeared in a short film The Tale of RJ which became the basis for the television series The Hard Times of RJ Berger.

 The next year, he voiced Fishlegs in the animated film How to Train Your Dragon.
 In April 2010, he appeared in Kick-Ass as the superhero Red Mist, a.k.a.
 Chris D'Amico, which was planned to be a minor role until director Matthew Vaughn saw Mintz-Plasse audition and his capabilities.
-Mintz-Plasse originally auditioned for the role of Kick-Ass, but when the producers believed that his acting was too loud and obnoxious they immediately gave him the role of Red Mist instead.
+Mintz-Plasse originally auditioned for the role of Kick-Ass, but when the producers believed that his acting was too loud and obnoxious, they granted him the role of Red Mist instead.

 In May 2010, he guest-starred in an episode of Party Down as Kent, a friend of the character Roman.
 He performed his second voice-over that month in the film Marmaduke, as the stylized dog Giuseppe.
 The same year he was featured in two music videos, Kid Cudi's "Erase Me", featuring Kanye West, and the indie rock band The Soft Pack's "Answer to Yourself".

 In 2011, Mintz-Plasse appeared in Fright Night—a remake of the 1985 film—as Edward Lee, former best friend of Charley Brewster, played by Anton Yelchin.
 At first he was reluctant to accept the role as it was a remake, but he accepted after reading the script and seeing the talent involved.